himanshugullaiya/Pomodoro-StopWatch/README.md

 # Pomodoro StopWatch Python Widget

-### :watch: with an Alert that keeps you Productivity up!
+### :watch: with an Alert that keeps your Productivity up!

 Inspired by the pomodoro Technique, I created this Python app, to **boost your productivity** which gives prompts every 25 Minutes so that you can take break for the next 5 Minutes and then continue working.
 This technique allows to